 Some memory objects contain information representing graphical objects used by Windows, such as menus, dialogs, cursors, and icons.
-When you display the data for one of these objects in the Memory Display window, Heap Walker also displays the object in graphical form.
+When you display the data for one of these objects in the Memory

+256 Viewing the Contents of Memory

+Display window, Heap Walker also displays the object in graphical form.
 Occasionally, this operation may fail for different reasons, including lack of memory and the inability to read certain resource formats.